pair of hands holding a mobile phone with an overlay of high tech looking icons representing research and medical care

 PI: Evan Graboyes, M.D., MPH

 For patients with locally advanced head and neck cancer, clinical practice guidelines recommend initiating adjuvant radiation therapy within six weeks of surgery.
-Despite its oncologic importance, delays starting adjuvant therapy are common, disproportionately burden racial and ethnic minority populations, and contribute to poor survival and disparities in mortality.
+Despite its oncologic importance, delays starting adjuvant therapy are common, disproportionately burden non-majority populations, and contribute to poor survival and disparities in mortality.

-To improve the delivery of timely, equitable adjuvant therapy, SCOR researchers launched the ENDURE (Enhanced Navigation for Disparities and Untimely Radiation thErapy) trial.
-This NCI-funded multisite hybrid effectiveness-implementation clinical trial will evaluate an enhanced patient navigation intervention versus usual care for decreasing delays and racial disparities starting adjuvant therapy among patients with head and neck cancer.
-Results may help improve survival and decrease racial disparities in mortality for patients with head and neck cancer while improving our understanding of the delivery of effective interprofessional team-based cancer care.
+To improve the delivery of timely adjuvant therapy for all patient groups, SCOR researchers launched the ENDURE (Enhanced Navigation for Disparities and Untimely Radiation thErapy) trial.
+This NCI-funded multisite hybrid effectiveness-implementation clinical trial will evaluate an enhanced patient navigation intervention versus usual care for decreasing delays and disparities starting adjuvant therapy among patients with head and neck cancer.
+Results may help improve survival and decrease disparities in mortality for patients with head and neck cancer while improving our understanding of the delivery of effective interprofessional team-based cancer care.

 illustration of two people working together to put puzzle pieces together that form a light bulb